Floodplain Restoration News Articles

 Know Your Flood Hazard

 Woodbridge Township has areas of special flood hazards located in the AE, A, Coastal A, and VE zones.
 You can locate Special Flood Hazard Areas in your neighborhood by looking at the Flood Insurance Maps at FEMA's Map Service Center or by visiting our FEMA Flood Zones page by clicking HERE.
 Woodbridge Township contains areas of tidal and fluvial flooding.
 Never drive down flooded roadways.
 To view a real-time tide gauge for NOAA's Sandy Hook Station, click HERE.
+To view real-time tide predications at Woodbridge Creek Click HERE.
 To learn more about federally regulated FEMA flood zones, CLICK HERE.

 The Township of Woodbridge participated in updating the Middlesex County Hazard Mitigation Plan.
 The plan is designed to help identify local weaknesses and assess ways to potentially combat those issues.
 Thus, the overall outcome of the plan's development to reduce devastating effects of future storm events and other natural hazards.
 To view the Middlesex County Hazard Mitigation - Appendix 25: Township of Woodbridge, CLICK HERE.